gyril/front-crm-plugin/README.md

 - `currency`: `TypeValue` can be any `Number`.
 - `badge`: `TypeValue` can be any object that can be cast to a string.
 It will displayed in a badge format.
 - `string`: `TypeValue` can be any object that can be cast to a string.
+- `list`: `TypeValue` must be an Array of Strings.

 ## Building and deploying

 ### `yarn build`

-Once you're ready to deploy your app, use `yarn build` to build the app for production.
-Production files will appear in the `build` folder.<br />
+Once you're ready to deploy your plugin, use `yarn build` to build the client code for production.
+Production files will appear in the `build` folder and copied to the `server/build`.<br />
 It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.<br />
+The client build is minified and the filenames include the hashes.<br />
-Your app is ready to be deployed!
-Serve it over HTTPS and add its URL as a plugin in your Front account, and you should be all set.

-**Do not forget to edit `src/Config.js` with your production API endpoint.**
+The server is set to serve files from the `server/build` folder.

+**To secure communication between Front and your plugin, do not forget to add your plugin's authentication secret as the `AUTH_SECRET` environment variable.**